Adiel-Tzubery/flight_project_django/README.md

 * even though you have told us that the model can be treated as part of the DAL layer, i treated the model's functions as the model's and not as the DAL's, and in the DAL i just reference to theme. (even though it may seem as redundant code, i felt the need to write my code to answer the instructions as much as i can)

-* in didn't happened allot, but when i needed, i added functions to the models.
+* iT didn't happened a lot, but when i needed, i added functions to the models.

 ~~~~~~~~~~~~~~
 DAL: